 - more noticeable if you’re breastfeeding because the oxytocin that releases your milk also makes your womb muscles tighten

-Constipation's a common problem after you’ve had a baby.
+Constipation's a common issue after you’ve had a baby.

 Being anxious about your stitches might make you nervous about going to the toilet, but don’t worry – your stitches won't burst.